ankitaak2312/InnovaHack/README.md

 ## The Problem

 Phishing remains one of the most common entry points for cyberattacks, and most people have no quick way to tell whether a link is safe before clicking.
-Traditional blocklists only catch known bad URLs and miss new or slightly-varied attacks.
+Traditional blocklists only catch known bad URLs and miss new, slightly-varied, or subtly misspelled attacks.

 ## Our Approach

-Instead of relying on a static blocklist, PhishGuard combines two independent signals into one score:
+Instead of relying on a static blocklist, PhishGuard combines three independent signals into one score:

 1. **Heuristics engine** — checks the URL's structure directly for known red flags (no ML needed to catch these):
    - IP address used instead of a domain name